-Following the assessment, the school will follow a cycle of intervention, which will be reviewed termly by using a Learning Plan (LP) with parents/carers and the pupil.
+Following the assessment, the school may decide to implement an intervention.
+Should this be necessary, then the intervention will be reviewed termly with communication to parents/carers and the pupil.
 There will be a record of outcomes, action and support agreed which will be shared with parents/carers, pupils and appropriate school staff.
 This process of review will also evaluate the effectiveness of the intervention for the individual pupil.

-Learning Support Assistants (LSAs) are deployed as additional adults in the classroom to support the teacher with the learning of pupils with SEND; some LSAs may also be deployed to deliver sessions 1:1; in small groups; or to enable pupils who might not otherwise be able to participate in Physical Education.
+Learning Support Assistants (LSAs) are deployed as additional adults in the classroom to support the teacher with the learning of pupils with SEND.
+Some LSAs may also be deployed to deliver sessions 1:1 or in small groups.
+LSAs may also support pupils who might not otherwise be able to participate in Physical Education.